callum-hart/immutable-styles/docsNext/advancedConcepts/explicitSelectors.md

 </a>
 ```

-In the example above the ruleset only targets elements of type `a` (without a class) that have the parent element of type `nav` (also without a class).
+In the example above the ruleset only targets elements of type `a` that are the immediate children of elements of type `nav`.
+This is the equivalant of a *child combinator (A > B)* selector in CSS.

-- all nested rulesets equate to the `child combinator` (>) selector in CSS.
+In immutable styles all nested rulesets equate to child combinators in CSS.
+Child combinators offer several advantages over the less strict *decendant selectors (A B)* in several ways.

-- child combinator are stricter than descendant selectors since they only target the immediate children.
-- makes the behaviour of nested rulesets predictable
-- decendant selectors are too broad and very sensitive to changes in HTML (for example)
-- one to one mapping between structure of HTML and structure of immutable rulesets – predictable, deterministic.
-Look at structure of immutable rulesets and immediatley identify what the target HTML will be.
+Firstly, the behaviour of child combinators is highly predictable.
+It is very easy to identify who the target elements are and who the target elements are not.
+The structure of the *immutable* ruleset mirrors that of the target HTML.

+Secondly, child combinators narrow the scope of who their target elements are.
+This helps prevent poorly scoped selectors targeting unwanted elements, or clashing with other selectors, which prevents intensional and unintensional overrides.